lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 SSH key.
 If necessary, you can download it and use it for SSH / SFTP access to the container.

-Click the NEW button at the top right and select the Notebook for KT Cloud, then the ipynb window appears where you can enter your own code.
+Click the NEW button at the top right and select the Notebook for KT, then the ipynb window appears where you can enter your own code.

 .. image:: backendai_notebook_menu.png